220124-JavaReactAzure/code_sharks/standup_notes.md

 Philip & Darrell: Still working on an HTML/JavaScript frontend.

 Austin & Michael: Still finishing logging, testing and logic.
 Then attempt at caching.

+# Standup Notes 2/24/2022
+## P1 Status

+Josh Evans & Hannah Hospital: making some adjustments to the attendee dash, testing and logging.

+Philip & Darrell: Found a logging fix, applying it to all services.
+Have a partially complete user interface using React, will add as much functionality to that as possible.

+Michael and Austin: Working on business logic and logging, will move on to testing next